Xilinx/ml-suite/notebooks/README.md

 ## Launching Notebook Server

 1. Launch the jupyter notebook server
-  `jupyter notebook --no-browser --allow-root --ip=*`
+  `jupyter notebook --no-browser --ip=*`

-2. On local machine, open a browser and navigate to `http://localhost:8888` or `youripaddress>:8888`
+2. On local machine, open a broswer and navigate to `http://localhost:8888` or `youripaddress>:8888`

-3. On a remote machine, open a browser on your local machine navigate to `yourpublicipaddress>:8888`
+3. On a remote machine, open a broswer on your local machine navigate to `yourpublicipaddress>:8888`